serfersan/serfersan/README.md

-- Spanish, Mathematician
+- @serfersan
-- interested in mathematical modelling and analysis, numerical methods.
+- Interested in mathematical modelling and analysis, numerical methods.
-- currently learning biproportional representation to be applied on electoral math
+- Currently learning biproportional representation to be applied on electoral math
-- looking to collaborate on inspiring projects related to sciences, data analysis and optimization
+- Looking to collaborate on inspiring projects related to sciences, data analysis and optimization
 - How to reach me: serfersan96@gmail.com

 <!---